 The Expedia®+ Voyager Card from Citi is one of the most rewarding credit cards we've seen.
 However, for most consumers, the card's value is buried in a complex rewards program that requires heavy user involvement.
 So, if you're someone who enjoys maximizing your rewards, then this is one of the better cards available.
-However, if you're not, other cards may better suit your needs, which we discuss below.

 Review: Is the Expedia®+ Voyager Card from Citi Worth It?

 The Expedia®+ Voyager Card from Citi has the potential to be one of the best travel credit cards in the hands of the right user.
 That's because the card allows cardholders to earn a high number of points on Expedia purchases and a decent number of points on restaurant and entertainment expenses.
 The value you'll get out of each point will vary, but we estimate each point to be worth approximately $0.007.
 Earn 4 Expedia+ bonus points per dollar on Expedia, 2 Expedia+ bonus points per dollar on dining and entertainment, 1 Expedia+ bonus point on other purchases.

 The points you earn with the Expedia®+ Voyager Card from Citi are in addition to the base points you can earn as an Expedia rewards member.
 That means eligible Expedia purchases made with the Expedia®+ Voyager Card from Citi will result in a 4.2% rewards rate.
 Leading travel credit cards rarely award above a 2.5% rewards rate, making the Expedia®+ Voyager Card from Citi an excellent choice for people who spend a lot of money on Expedia purchases.